ul1234/BitShares/README.md

 	cmake 2.8.12
   libreadline-dev

+  On Linux you may also require uuid-dev

+     apt-get install uuid-dev

 OS X Build Instructions
 -----------------------
 Download the latest boost and build it with clang++ with support for static libraries like so